rnjhnd/centralized-queue-singleton/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
-Consider adding a `LICENSE` file to formalize this.
+This project is open source and available under the [MIT License](LICENSE).

+---

+**Note**: This implementation demonstrates clean code principles and design patterns best practices.
+The Singleton pattern is particularly useful when you must ensure exactly one instance of a component across the application, coordinate access to shared state/resources, or centralize configuration and control behind a globally accessible façade.